Artificial Intelligence makes many things possible. We’re making them happen.

 We take time for your questions.

-And we will be happy to show you a product demo.
+And we would be happy to show you a product demo.

 Process business mail more reliably.

-To date, not even half of incoming business mail at insurance companies can be processed automatically.
-With the text mining of the Cognitive Workbench you can initiate a trend reversal.
+To date, less than half of incoming business mail at insurance companies can be processed automatically.
+With the text mining of the Cognitive Workbench, you can initiate a trend reversal.
 Thanks to a significantly higher recognition quality – e.g. for damage reports, certificates of incapacity for work, medical letters and customer letters – you can relieve your clerks and reduce your operational costs.